- Gender and Relationships»

 - Weddings & Wedding Planning

-A Journey through a Hindu Marriage Ceremony
+Journey Through a Hindu Marriage Ceremony

-The journey in the Bus
+The Journey of Marriage Party in the Bus

-Marriage in Hindu traditions
+Marriage in Hindu Traditions

 Hindu Marriage Ceremony is more than a simple wedding function.
 It is not merely a simple formality of uniting the bride and groom, but a union of two families.
 In the process, it involves many religious and traditional ceremonies bringing both the families together for an everlasting relationship.
 It is an occasion of great festivities, celebrations, and enjoyment to all participants.